HubSpot Gotcha #1: Identity De-duplication

 Now, HubSpot doesn’t want to create a new contact record just because Dwight’s email address changed.
 Doing so would mean that we wouldn’t associate any of the activity (visits, submissions, etc.) that occurred prior to requesting the demo.

-Alternatively, by using the cookie to de-duplicate the identities, HubSpot can group all of Dwight’s historical activity under one record.
+By using the cookie to de-duplicate the identities, HubSpot can group all of Dwight’s historical activity under one record.
 In the example above, and in many cases, this behavior is exactly what we’d want.

 Best practices for preventing lead merging